solovieff/kibernikto/README.md

 # kibernikto

 Kibernikto is an app/lib to easily run telegram bots connected to AI models with additional features.
-Kibernikto bots can be easily extended to be used outised telegram.
+Kibernikto bots can be easily extended to be used outside telegram.
+Core and bots can be used as a core libs for creating ai-bot based apps.

+- ✍️ telegram conversations with different AIs in groups or privately (including hidden second-level AI-redactors)
-- voice messages recognition
+- 🔉 voice messages recognition
+- 👂 interviews and meetings (up to 2 hours) analysis right in Telegram using Gladia.io
-- youtube video summary
+- 🎞 youtube video summarization
-- webpage summary
+- 🔗 webpage summarization
-- image recognition
+- 📸 image recognition
-- function tools easy integration (anthropic xml format supported!)
+- 🫡 openai function tools easy [integration](https://github.com/solovieff/kibernikto-planner).
+No more pain. ~~(anthropic xml format supported, too! looks like they changed it again)~~

 Given an image Kibernikto will publish it to a free image hosting service and then process as a link.